Symbols for toric Eisenstein cocycles and arithmetic applications: Preliminaries

-\begin{cor} The cocycle $\varepsilon_n$, restricted to $\Gamma$, is a coboundary after inverting the greatest common denominator $d_{n,S}$ of $m^n(m^n-1)$ as $m$ ranges over all integers divisible only by primes not in $S$. \end{cor} \begin{proof} This is a classical result of Sullivan on the Euler class of vector bundles with integral structure \cite{Sul}. \end{proof}
+\begin{thm} The cocycle $\varepsilon_n$, restricted to $\Gamma$, is a coboundary after multiplying by the greatest common denominator $d_{n,S}$ of $m^n(m^n-1)$, as $m$ ranges over all integers divisible only by primes not in $S$.
+For $S$ empty, $d_{n}:=d_{n,\emptyset}$ is twice the denominator of the $n$th Bernoulli number. \end{thm}

 The short exact sequence

 yields a long exact sequence in cohomology